How to Use a Blockchain in Commercial Real Estate

 SMARTRealty is a Seattle real estate company that uses smart contracts to enact and maintain property purchase and rental agreements.
 Processes like paying rent, taking out mortgages, and purchasing a home become way more secure with the use of a blockchain.

 Propy makes use of smart contracts to conduct international property transactions.
 The platform lets buyers, sellers, and agents use various smart contracts that speed up the real estate process.

 The Bee Token — a San Francisco real estate company — uses blockchain technology to power its home sharing platform.
 The Bee Token uses blockchain technology in an untraditional way for commercial real estate companies, letting homeowners rent out their houses or separate rooms in exchange for cryptocurrency.

 CPROP (CryptoProperties) is a company that builds blockchain data applications for finding new property investment opportunities, minimizing risk, and locating problems in the real estate industry.
 CPROP’s technology is used in different real estate areas including brokerage transactions, investment management, property development, finance, and insurance.

-The world is being taken over by a technology revolution, and the blockchain is playing a big part in it.
+The world is being taken over by a technological revolution, and the blockchain is playing a big part in it.
 In this article, I’ve explained how the blockchain works and how it can improve your CRM.
-I’ve also discussed the key benefits and opportunities that come with the blockchain in real estate industry.
+I’ve also discussed the key benefits and opportunities that come with the blockchain in the real estate industry.
 Blockchain technology in commercial real estate can improve transparency and efficiency.
 It can also remove several inefficiencies, saving money for CRE owners.